Jimmy McGovern

-James Stanley McGovern (born September 1949) is an English screenwriter and producer.
+James Stanley McGovern (born 19 September 1949) is an English screenwriter and producer.
 He is best known for creating the drama series Cracker (1993–1995), for which he received two Edgar Awards from the Mystery Writers of America.
 He also received recognition for creating drama series such as Hillsborough, The Lakes, The Street, and Accused, among others.
-On 8 December 2021 Jimmy was conferred the Freedom of Liverpool, in recognition of his life's work.
+On 8 December 2021, McGovern was awarded the Freedom of The City of Liverpool in recognition of his life's work.

 Early life

-McGovern was born in Liverpool in September 1949, the son of working-class parents Jane (née Warner) and William McGovern.
+McGovern was born in Liverpool on 19 September 1949, the son of working-class parents Jane (née Warner) and William McGovern.
 He was the fifth of nine children.
-He suffered from a stammer, for which he received no therapy and which affects him still.
-Brought up a Catholic, he attended St Francis Xavier's College which moved to the Woolton suburb of Liverpool in 1961.
+He has a stammer, for which he received no therapy and which affects him still.
+Brought up a Catholic, he attended St. Francis Xavier's College which moved to the Woolton suburb of Liverpool in 1961.